qmlbook/qmlbook/en/ch01/index.rst

         ...
     }

-The mouse area emit signals when a user clicks inside it covered area.
+The mouse area emits a signal when a user clicks inside it's covered area.
 You can hook onto this signal overriding the ``onClicked`` function.
-In this case the reference the wheel image and change its rotation by +90 degree.
+In this case we reference the wheel image and change it's rotation by 90 degrees.

 .. note::